Someone should have known something was up when I dropped out of college.

 “This is your superpower!” she said emphatically.
 “Once we rein in your more uncomfortable symptoms, I think you’ll discover that you’re a genius.”

-An article on ADDitude summarizes, “People with ADHD excel at pushing past setbacks, adapting new strategies, and moving forward better than ever.”
+An ADDitude article summarizes, “People with ADHD excel at pushing past setbacks, adapting new strategies, and moving forward better than ever.”

 In fact, I’ve learned that my ADHD brain is exceptionally adept at thinking “outside the box,” mostly because I don’t see the box in the first place.

-My brain’s refusal to attach to non-stimulating information empowers me to bypass unhelpful conventional wisdom and dive directly into creative ideation.
+My brain refuses to attach to non-stimulating information, which empowers me to bypass unhelpful conventional wisdom and dive directly into creative ideation.

 Because my brain is constantly fiending for dopamine and norepinephrine, it’s easy for me to dream up solutions to boring, everyday problems.
-This process of problem-solving (as long as it’s not math) is innately stimulating, which serves me well as an entrepreneur and brand coach.
+This process of problem-solving (as long as it’s not math) is innately stimulating, which serves me well as a freelancer.